rainbowchook/face-app/README.md

 As the browser will not allow mixed media content to be served (the server is serving over HTTP instead of HTTPS), all requests from the front-end client will be routed through a serverless function, deployed together with the front-end app to Vercel, thus bypassing browser restrictions.

+## CI/CD

+Continuous Integration and Continuous Deployment is achieved by integrating the Vercel for GitHub app and granting access to the `face-app` GitHub project.
+Vercel for GitHub automatically creates deployments for any PRs to Vercel, allowing every PR to be previewed live, without any configuration required.

+REACT_APP_SERVER_URL must be kept in the Vercel project as an environment variable.

+Set the Function Region in which the serverless function will be executed in in the same region as the backend server.

 ## Enhancements/Todos